GraphIt-DSL/graphit/graphit_eval/priority_graph_cgo2020_eval/readme.md

 #start from graphit root directory
 cd  graphit/graphit_eval/priority_graph_cgo2020_eval/perf_eval/

-#first compile the generated cpp files
-#see the section below for info on parallel builds
+#If you have not already generated the cpp files, please first do so
 make graphit_files

+#GCC_PAR=1 enables builds for parallel programs
 make GCC_PAR=1 cpps

 #run and benchmark the performance on both USARoad graphs